 DEEP / FULL FORMATTING:

 We’ve learned about formatting and how it should be done in-camera, but sometimes a further step needs to be taken to give a memory card a “deeper” clean.
 The formatting process mentioned above is known as “high-level formatting”, or “quick formatting”, but many people don’t realize that there’s a more thorough method called “low-level formatting”.
 Low-level formatting, also referred to as either full or deep formatting, completely erases a card or drive by zeroing out all of the data (data is written in 1’s and 0’s); old files become irretrievable, even with specialized software programs.
 The process does take longer than a high-level format though (estimated 5 hours for a 1TB drive) as every sector has to be initialized individually, so it’s recommended to do it at least the day before the planned shoot.

-Full formatting can be done on your computer in two ways: 1) the command prompt or 2) third-party software (e.g. HDD Low Level Format Tool).
+Full formatting can be done on your computer (PC ONLY, not available for Macs) in two ways: 1) the command prompt or 2) third-party software (e.g. HDD Low Level Format Tool).
 After performing a deep format, it’s important to next do a quick format on the memory card or drive.
 All data has been removed, so a quick format will create a file system to make it usable.